Paratek Pharmaceuticals Presenting New Data from NUZYRA® (omadacycline) and Investigator-Initiated Research Programs at the European Congress of Clinical Microbiology & Infectious Diseases (ECCMID) 2023

-/EIN News/ -- BOSTON, April 10, 2023 (GLOBE NEWSWIRE) -- Paratek Pharmaceuticals, Inc. (Nasdaq: PRTK), a commercial-stage biopharmaceutical company focused on the development and commercialization of novel life-saving therapies for life-threatening diseases and other public health threats for civilian, government and military use, today announces that new data from studies with NUZYRA® (omadacycline) will be presented at the European Congress of Clinical Microbiology & Infectious Diseases (ECCMID).
+BOSTON, April 10, 2023 (GLOBE NEWSWIRE) -- Paratek Pharmaceuticals, Inc. PRTK, a commercial-stage biopharmaceutical company focused on the development and commercialization of novel life-saving therapies for life-threatening diseases and other public health threats for civilian, government and military use, today announces that new data from studies with NUZYRA® (omadacycline) will be presented at the European Congress of Clinical Microbiology & Infectious Diseases (ECCMID).

 The hybrid conference will be held April 15-18 at the Bella Center Copenhagen in Copenhagen, Denmark.
 View ECCMID scientific program here.